arianadeveyra99/Rivan_Day2/_Network Fundamentals.md

 ---
 &nbsp;

-### 🎯 Exercise 09: Subnet for 4 offices using the Network address 172.16.225.0/19.
+### 🎯 Exercise 09: Design and Implement 4 offices using the Network address 172.16.224.0/19.
 Maximize the number of IP addresses.

 CAI Method
 - CONVERT: